silarsis/reposit-lambda/README.md

 * shorten the time period for the data we're requesting
 * implement some way of others using this - credential cache + app
+* add some new skills/queries
+* make the current ones more reliable on calculating where power is flowing